Avast vs AVG

 Avast

-Based in Prague, Avast has more than 435 million active users.
-This makes it the second-largest antivirus software company in the world, as of April 2020.
+Based in Prague, Avast has more than 435 million active users, making it the second-largest antivirus software company in the world as of April 2020.
 Avast is dedicated to creating a world that provides safety and privacy.
-It has a large-scale cloud-based machine learning engine, which receives a constant stream of data from millions of users.
+Its large-scale cloud-based machine learning engine receives a constant stream of data from millions of users.

 AVG Technologies

-AVG was founded in 1991, just as Czechoslovakia was transitioning from communism to capitalism.
+AVG was founded in 1991, just as Czechoslovakia transitioned from communism to capitalism.
 In the early 2000s, AVG expanded internationally.
-Now it protects home users and businesses all around the world.
-It provides consumers with the right security to stay safe online.
+Now, it protects home users and businesses worldwide and provides consumers with the right security to stay safe online.

 Pricing and compatibility